-3.1.29 In 2018, Water Voles were recorded in numerous ditches across the site including in areas where water vole habitat will be affected in Zones A and C. Surveys in 2019, carried out in June and September, found that by September the majority of the surveyed ditches no longer held water, and water voles were absent from the ditches in Zones A and C. It is not known at this stage whether this trend will persist or whether water voles will re-establish from offsite population reservoirs if the ditches refill with water in 2020.
+3.1.29 In 2018, water voles were recorded in numerous ditches across the site including in areas where water vole habitat will be affected in Zones A and C. Surveys in 2019, carried out in June and September, found that by September the majority of the surveyed ditches no longer held water, and water voles were absent from the ditches in Zones A and C. Surveys of ditches within and adjacent to Zone A in September 2020 found that the majority of the boundary and central Zone A ditches were dry, although some relatively recent water vole signs were recorded in the central ditch, suggesting that low numbers may be persisting in this ditch despite the lack of water in the majority of the ditches.
+It is not known at this stage whether this trend will persist or whether water voles will re-establish from offsite population reservoirs if the ditches refill with water in 20210.
 For the purposes of this assessment a precautionary approach has been adopted, and status and effects on Water Voles have been assessed based on the 2018 survey results.
-However, if water voles remain absent from the development area at the time of construction, no mitigation would be necessary.
+However, if water voles remain are absent from the development area at the time of construction, no mitigation would be necessary.
 Water voles are a protected and UKBAP species, and the water vole population on site is considered to be of county importance based on the 2018 survey results.